 I am sure you all know people who are Pleasers.
 They are the ones, who always try to do what is good for you, who always act in a way that pleases you and they are the ones with whom basically you have no confrontation.
 It is because they always agree with you and try to act in a way that is best for you.

-While on the receiving end it can be experienced as a pretty comfortable situation, being a Pleaser is one of those psychological behaviors, that make the most of the one who performs it.
+While on the receiving end it can be experienced as a pretty comfortable situation, being a Pleaser is one of those psychological behaviors, that takes the most of out the one who performs it.

 Being a Pleaser costs a vast amount of energy.
 If you are one, you are constantly scanning the people around you (consciously or subconsciously) for their moods, needs, desires.
 You always want to make them happy.
 You want to keep the harmony between yourselves on the maximum level at all times.
 What’s more, you even want to make sure that if you are not there with them, they are still in harmony and feel good.
 You do all that you can, and even more, to ensure that they like you.